anshjohri3/SpaceOrbitersvipss/README.md

 1- Download and Extract Repository:
 Download the GitHub repository to your PC or laptop.
 Extract the downloaded zip file.
-After extraction, locate the folder named "95-SpaceOrbiters-main".
+After extraction, locate the folder named "SpaceOrbitersvipss".

 2- Go to "spaceorbitersmain" folder
 Right-click inside the folder and select "Git Bash Here" from the context menu.